 We clean-up litter on foot and by boat along the Spokane River thanks to generous grants from the Washington Department of Ecology, Spokane County Correctional Facility, and the City of Spokane.
-If your group wants to join us, contact us.
+If your group wants to join us, sign up on our River Clean Up page.
 We provide the bags, garbage pickers, and disposal, you provide the people power!
 It’s a fun way to enjoy and give back to the Spokane River.

 We use the Clean Water Act to work towards a clean and healthy Spokane River.
 The Spokane River contains high levels of toxics, such as PCBs, which make our fish unsafe to eat.
 We advocate for reductions in PCBs and other pollutants.
 We review and comment on discharge permits, holding regulators and dischargers accountable for what they put in the river.
-This work is essential for keeping the Spokane River “Swimmable and Fishable”.
+This work is essential for restoring water quality that can support abundant native fish.

 Education and outreach

 We educate people of all ages about the issues the Spokane River watershed faces.
 We’d love to come and speak to your group or class about the River!
 Contact us to schedule a time.
-Look for our booth at local river and environmental events.
-Don’t miss the Wild and Scenic Film Festival held every Spring at the Garland Theater.
+Look for our booth at local river and environmental events and don’t miss our events, like the Wild and Scenic Film Festival held every Spring at the Garland Theater.